 Shrove Tuesday for us – Carnival for them!

 So, it's a week tomorrow until Shrove Tuesday when in Britain we traditionally have pancakes, historically to use up all the rich food before eating more simple food during Lent.
-However, I have to say that some parts of Spain do much better than this; like Venice, certain towns put on a carnival.
+However, I have to say that some parts of Spain do much better than this; just like in the Italian town of Venice, certain Spanish towns put on a carnival.
 This lasts typically over a week and ends on Ash Wednesday, the start of Lent.
 Their logic is to party hard before the forty days of simpler living.
 And party they do…

 Vilanova i la Geltrú